SunyataZero/well-being-diary/README.md

 ## Usage

 1. Change directory to where the software files have been extracted
-2. Type and run `python3 well-being-diary.py` on GNU/Linux systems or `python well-being-diary.py` on Windows (TBD: MacOS)
+2. Type and run `python3 well-being-diary.py` on GNU/Linux systems or `python well-being-diary.py` on Windows

+### Testing

-Alternatively you can start the application with the `--persistent` flag, this will make sure that the application data is stored permanently. **Please note that by default data is only stored in memory and will dissapear when the application is closed**
+Alternatively you can start the application with the `--testing` flag, this will make sure that the application data is stored in memory only and not saved when the application is closed

 ## Feedback